armory/docs/content/en/scale-agent/install/install-agent-plugin.md

 Create a new `armory-agent` directory in your Kustomize patches directory.
 Add the following `agent-config.yaml` manifest to your new `armory-agent` directory.

-* Change the value for `name` if your Armory Enterprise service is called something other than "spinnaker".
+* Change the value for `name` if your Armory CD service is called something other than "spinnaker".
-* Update the `agent-kube-spinplug` value to the Armory Agent Plugin Version that is compatible with your Armory Enterprise version.
+* Update the `agent-kube-spinplug` value to the Armory Agent Plugin Version that is compatible with your Armory CD version.
 See the [compatibility matrix]({{< ref "scale-agent/install#compatibility-matrix" >}}).

 {{< prism lang="yaml" line="4, 39" >}}
 apiVersion: spinnaker.armory.io/{{< param "operator-extended-crd-version">}}